DuttaAnik/Wild-tomato-genomics/README.md

 ## What is in the two folders?

-The first folder ´Accompanying_text_files´ contains all the text files used in different analyses and make figures.
+The first folder **Accompanying_text_files** contains all the text files used in different analyses and make figures.
 The other two folders contain all the bash and R scripts used for analysing and visualizing Illumina Whole genome sequence data from 99 wild tomato plants.

 ### Analyses